CIA Director Says He's No Longer Calling All The Shots At The Spy Agency

 The briefings occur “not daily,” but “near daily,” said Pompeo, and are scheduled to last a half hour, but often extend to 40 minutes.

-Those typically in attendance include Pompeo, National Security Adviser HR McMaster, Director of National Intelligence Dan Coats, and a CIA briefer.
+Those typically in attendance include Pompeo, National Security Adviser H.R.
+McMaster, Director of National Intelligence Dan Coats, and a CIA briefer.

 Pompeo, mindful that the president had previously expressed disinterest in hearing an intelligence briefing every day, said the CIA offers a mixture of topics during the briefing.
 He called the preparation for the briefing "elaborate" and said that reading over the materials before he goes to the White House is the first thing he does "nearly every day."